itberrios/facial_keypoints/README.md

 ![image3](images/keypoint_results/result_10_1.PNG)
 ![image4](images/keypoint_results/result_10_2.PNG)

 The final 50 epochs were trained on more heavily augmented data (i.e. larger color jitter, +/1 180 degree random rotations, resize and crop transforms likely to remove portions of faces).
+The purpose of this secondary training was to fine tune the model to generalize to a variety of image conditions and face angles.
 An example of a heavily augmented image is shown below.

 ![image5](images/heavily_augmented.PNG)